This file

 and tastefully spread.
 The attendance

-useful, its success was brilliant, and reflects credit on their benevolence and
+something kind and useful, its success was brilliant, and reflects credit on

 There is now an extensive Threshing Machine Manufactory in

-fifteen have been completed this season.
-They have all the latest improvements
+been completed this season.
+They have all the latest improvements and will be

-and will be found to be among the best now in use.
-Farmers in this region will
+found to be among the best now in use.
+Farmers in this region will find it for

-find it for their interests to buy their threshing machines at this new
+their interests to buy their threshing machines at this new establishment, for

-should by all means encourage our home manufactures, and do all we can to make
+means encourage our home manufactures, and do all we can to make them permanent

 Watertown Democrat, 07